Time Allowed: 3 Hours

 - It has international and global effects.
 Its consequences are felt globally and internationally.

 Example: If India is creating air pollution by massive thermal power plant or other sources, the neighbouring countries like Pakistan, Bangladesh, Srilanka are affected.
 It is so because acid rain, climate change does occur due to air pollution, which becomes a transcontinental issue.
-Similarly, deforestation in Brazil has caused disturbance in rainfall pattern throughout South America.
+Similarly, deforestation in Brazil has caused a disturbance in rainfall pattern throughout South America.
 Land degradation and dam burst in India affect Bangladesh a lot as flood increases and more siltation.

 - Environmental degradation is not a nationwide or statewide issue.
 It is continental and global, which needs precaution and protection of the natural environment.

-Q.16.
+Q 16.
 Why is the 'tertiary sector' becoming important in India?
 Explain any three reasons.

-How do we count various goods and services for calculating Gross Domestic Product (G.D.P.) of a country?
+How do we count various goods and services for calculating the Gross Domestic Product (G.D.P.) of a country?
 Explain with example.

 Importance of the tertiary sector: